 Healthcare facilities should develop systems to ensure that there are adequate personnel to oversee implementation and monitor adherence to control measures in response to an outbreak.
-The facility IP should have completed competency-based training related to outbreak prevention and response (including auditing adherence to infection control measures. such as transmission-based precautions; staff and patient cohorting practices; and AR pathogen screening processes).
+The facility IP should have completed competency-based training related to outbreak prevention and response (e.g., adhering to infection control measures such as transmission-based precautions, staff and patient cohorting practices, AR pathogen screening processes).
 The IP should establish processes for communicating with internal and external partners, including public health agencies.